WEC-Sim/WEC-Sim/docs/developer/pull_requests.rst

 Pull Requests
 ===============

-A stable version of WEC-Sim is maintained on the `WEC-Sim master branch <https://github.com/WEC-Sim/WEC-Sim>`_, and `WEC-Sim releases <https://github.com/WEC-Sim/WEC-Sim/releases>`_ are tagged on GitHub.
+A stable version of WEC-Sim is maintained on the `WEC-Sim main branch <https://github.com/WEC-Sim/WEC-Sim>`_, and `WEC-Sim releases <https://github.com/WEC-Sim/WEC-Sim/releases>`_ are tagged on GitHub.
 WEC-Sim development is performed on `WEC-Sim dev branch <https://github.com/WEC-Sim/WEC-Sim/tree/dev>`_ using a `fork-based workflow <https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow>`_.
 New WEC-Sim features are developed on forks of the WEC-Sim repository, and `pull-requests <https://github.com/WEC-Sim/WEC-Sim/pulls>`_ are submitted to merge new features from a development fork into the main WEC-Sim repository.
 Pull-requests for new WEC-Sim features should be submitted to the WEC-Sim dev branch.
-The only exception to this workflow is for bug fixes; pull-request for bug fixes should be should submitted to the WEC-Sim master branch.
+The only exception to this workflow is for bug fixes; pull-request for bug fixes should be should submitted to the WEC-Sim main branch.
-When a new version of WEC-Sim is released, the dev branch is pulled into master where all changes are incorporated into the code.
+When a new version of WEC-Sim is released, the dev branch is pulled into main where all changes are incorporated into the code.

 A `pull request (PR) <https://help.github.com/articles/using-pull-requests/>`_  should focus on one update at a time.